The College offers a wide range of accredited baccalaureate, master’s and doctoral degrees and multi-disciplinary

 - Sociology (B.A., B.S.)

-The College of Arts and Sciences consists of some 275 full-time faculty members in the following departments, each offering work in specific undergraduate degree programs: Anthropology, Art and Art History, Biology, Chemistry, Communication, Criminology and Criminal Justice, Economics, English, Languages and Cultural Studies, History, Mathematics and Computer Science, Media Studies, Philosophy, Physics and Astronomy, Political Science, Psychological Sciences, Sociology, and Theatre Arts.
+The College of Arts and Sciences consists of some 275 full-time faculty members in the following departments, each offering work in specific undergraduate degree programs: Anthropology, Art and Design, Biology, Chemistry, Communication and Media, Criminology and Criminal Justice, Economics, English, Languages and Cultural Studies, History, Mathematics and Computer Science, Philosophy, Physics and Astronomy, Political Science, Psychological Sciences, Sociology, and Theatre and Cinema Arts.

 In addition the College offers a Bachelors Degree in Biochemistry and Biotechnology, a Bachelor of Liberal Studies and a Bachelor of Interdisciplinary Studies.